NearHuscarl/BotExtended/README.md

 Usage: `/<botextended|be> [setweapon|sw] <player> <WeaponItem> <Powerup>`

-Give specific player a powerup weapon
+Give specific player a powerup weapon.

-Give player near an electroshock magnum which can stun players on critical hit
+Give player near an electroshock magnum which can stun players on critical hit.

 ```
 /be setweapon near magnum stun
 ```

-Same command as above but use indexes to shorten the command
+Same command as above but use indexes to shorten the command.

 ```
 /be sw 0 1 1
 ```

 Remove powerup.
-Magnum now fires normal rounds
+Magnum now fires normal rounds.

 ```
 /be sw near magnum none
 ```

-Remove all powerup weapons that in the player's inventory (not apply until the next round)
+Remove all powerup weapons that in the player's inventory (not apply until the next round).

 ```
 /be sw near none